joshHug/LeidenITP/labs/lab7.md

 ## Exercise 3: Basic Numpy (standard)

 In this exercise, you will learn how to do basic functionality of numpy (numerical python).
 There are a lot of functions in the numpy library, here we will focus on the absolute basics.
+Each function in this exercise will have a numpy function that does the work for you or there is a specific bracket notation `[]` that you can use.

+Often the joke is made that coding is just good googling.
+This is rather true in the sentence that often programmers do not know all code by hard but they know when they see a solution for their problem.
+To get more familiar with searching online for solution.
+We want you to find the solution online for this exercise.
+Keep in mind that the answer should be short.

+Also, if you are more experienced with coding, python and more specific numpy.
+This exercise can be a bit bland, so feel free to skip it.
+This also is the case for exercise 4.

 Open basic_numpy.py and work your way through the exercises.